In this post you’ll learn how to double underline text in Microsoft Word, Excel, and PowerPoint using keyboard shortcuts.

 Other Font dialog box options

-Once you are in the Font Dialog box, notice that you have a lot of other options to work with including the strikethrough, double strikethrough, superscript and subscript options.
+Once you are in the Font Dialog box, notice that you have a lot of other options to work.
+This includes the strikethrough, double strikethrough, superscript, and subscript options.

 That means that if you memorize the Ctrl+Shift+F shortcut, you can get at all these options with one shortcut.